-The normal period allowed for completion of a Corridor Safety Study shall be one month for the first 2.0 two-way miles plus two weeks for each additional 2.0 two-way miles or fraction thereof.
-Signal Operation Studies authorized by the FDOT and included as part of an Arterial Study are to be conducted concurrently with the Arterial Study and no additional time shall be allotted for their completion.
+The normal period allowed for completion of an Arterial Study shall be one month for the first 2.0 one-way miles plus two weeks for each additional 2.0 one-way miles or fraction thereof.
+Signal Operation Studies authorized by the DEPARTMENT and included as part of an Arterial Study are to be conducted concurrently with the Arterial Study and no additional time shall be allotted for their completion.
 The DPM may allow additional time beyond the normal period for supplemental work tasks or as other conditions warrant.

-This section specifies the work tasks to be performed by the Consultant, the responsibilities of the Consultant and the FDOT, and the work task products to be developed by the Consultant and delivered to the FDOT.
+This section specifies the work tasks to be performed by the CONSULTANT, the responsibilities of the CONSULTANT and the DEPARTMENT, and the work task products to be developed by the CONSULTANT and delivered to the DEPARTMENT.